AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

    R3-R8.

 ### R10.
 Script update check

+The check works by updating to an orign/main ref, which attempts the fetch, but only produces a warning if there is no internet.

 1. At most one AddRepo self-update check may run per CMake process.
 2. The check must not recurse indefinitely when it uses